 Suffice to say that by the time I had completed the training I was well off piste and, armed with my BWY teaching diploma, a mixed bag of therapies, a love of sharing marvelous finds and a whole heap of ideas, I went to design consultancy "Holy Cow!"
 I had seen their work at close hand and if anyone could draw together my little bag of tricks under one brand it would be them....

-P. S. I never did go back to the law and am currently studying ayurvedic medicine; I have never been one to do things in half measures...
+P. S. I never did go back to the law and am currently studying for an MA in Traditions of Yoga and Meditation at SOAS University of London; I have never been one to do things in half measures...

 Sharing all things good and fabulous